The Perfect 4 to 5 Days in Amsterdam Itinerary

 For a local mode of transport, Amsterdam is the bike capital of the world, and wandering the city by bike is the perfect way to experience the city like a local, albeit with a touch of courage!

-You can also purchase an Amsterdam City Card that gives includes entry to many attractions and public transport if you plan on visiting a number of sights in the city and can keep your costs down in Amsterdam.
+You can also purchase an Amsterdam City Card that includes entry to many attractions and public transport if you plan on visiting a number of sights in the city and can keep your costs down in Amsterdam.

 Traditional houses in Amsterdam